 It sounds like an odd question… surely you put your trainers on and go outside, or you head to the gym and get onto the treadmill,?
 But there’s a few things to take into account first.
 Do you have the right trainers?
 Are you wearing light clothing that will prevent you from overheating?
 Do you know how to warm up and cool down?
 Are you aware that you need to pace yourself, not just go all out for as long as you can?

 If you want to become a runner but you don’t know quite how to start, this article will give you some perspective and inspiration.
 If you want to go far when you run, pacing yourself is of the essence.
 Read on to learn the best strategies.

-As a novice runner, one of the most important things you should do is to go very slowly, as opposed to burning all your energy and enthusiasm within a week, eventually straining your muscles too hard and deciding that you’re a natural born sedentary, after all.
+As someone looking to start running from scratch, one of the most important things you should do is to go very slowly, as opposed to burning all your energy and enthusiasm within a week, eventually straining your muscles too hard and deciding that you’re a natural born sedentary, after all.
 To avoid falling into this extremely common pattern which is often seen in people who try to go from zero miles to marathon overnight – we recommend that you start your preparatory work by first getting used to intensive walking sessions.

 Think about it for a little while and you should see it’s actually unrealistic to try to run for extended periods unless you’re comfortable walking for the same amount of time.
 This means it’s wise to first get in the habit of walking long distances if you’re trying to graduate from being a boring old couch potato and hope to one day become a true runner.